Best restaurants for kids in NYC

 Meatballs are the main attraction at this restaurant and kids will love mixing and matching their choices and marking them down on the wipe-off menu in marker.
 Make your own meatballs by choosing the meat (classic, chicken or veggie), sauce (classic tomato, mushroom gravy or parmesan cream) and what they’re served on.
 Kids can opt for traditional fare like spaghetti or go for rigatoni, a slider, broccoli or mashed potatoes.
 Just leave room for dessert—chocolate or snickerdoodle cookies and ice cream are delicious options to end the meal.

 Before taking the kids to a Broadway play, treat them to a meal before the show at this Times Square spot.
 The waitstaff are mostly Broadway actors and hopefuls the will break into song as they serve your meal!
-Kids can make a special song request to go alongside their mac n’ cheese sliders, mozzarella triangles and fries, chicken nuggets and hot dogs ($16 each).
+Kids can make a special song request to go alongside their mac n’ cheese sliders, mozzarella triangles and fries, chicken nuggets and hot dogs.
 Consider the high menu prices as paying for dinner and a show.

 After an afternoon of hopping on thrill rides at Luna Park or checking out the view from the top of the Wonder Wheel, refuel at this Coney Island boardwalk favorite.
 The eatery hosts the annual hot dog eating contest every Fourth of July, but grownups and kiddos will probably be satisfied with just a couple franks.
 Grab them with a side of crinkle-cut fries or opt for a corn dog on a stick or hot dog nuggets for smaller hands.

 This delicious Brooklyn eatery makes it easy to slurp noodles with tykes and tweens in tow.
 Take a seat at the counter and order a bowl of Naruto or Miso Ramen for the kids or kick things up a notch with Curry Ramen for yourself.
 Naruto also has some delicious, classic appetizers to try, including Gyoza (pork dumpling) and Chicken Teryaki.
 We'd recommend this spot for families with kids ages 6 and up, since stool-seating and tight quarters make things tough for stroller traffic and toddlers.
-Recommended for ages 6 and up.

 This New York institution's claim to fame is the rich, fluffy cheesecake, which comes in several varieties like red velvet and devil’s food—but we like to work our way up to the sweet slab of loveliness.
 Beginning with the perfectly salty-sour pickles and other crunchy bites that are served before every meal, little ones can peruse the appropriately-titled Junior Menu and choose from a selection of kiddie diner favorites, like grilled cheese and chicken fingers.

 This inviting biergarten-style eatery near Morningside Park offers both indoor seating and an outdoor patio to enjoy in warmer months.
 Its extensive menu boasts everything from juicy burgers and buttermilk fried chicken to quesadillas, tacos and sliders—even a build-your-own mac and cheese with add-ons like grilled steak and BBQ pulled pork.
-Harlem Tavern also offers a kids' menu with 7 picks under $8 each.
-All ages.

 Indoor and outdoor play spaces make this Bay Ridge, Brooklyn cafe super family-friendly all year round.
 A chalkboard wall is perfect for tiny artists in the making while colorful graffiti art serves as inspiration.
 The carpeted outdoor corner is also filled with carts, blocks, mini rocking horses and cars they can scoot around in.
 Inside, tots can easily pass the time making their own meals at a play kitchenette and have their pick from buckets of toys.
 Parents will find kids’ craft sessions, face painting and other activities on the calendar.